composewell/streamly/dev/MAINTAINING.md

     * Wait for final CI tests to pass:

-        * Create a git tag corresponding to the release where X.Y.Z is the new package version (`git tag vX.Y.Z && git push -f origin vX.Y.Z`).
         * Mask out the build status lines from the [docs/Introduction.md](/docs/Introduction.md)
         * Upload to hackage